Mort Garson

 Morton Sanford Garson (20 July 1924 – 4 January 2008) was a Canadian composer, arranger, songwriter, and pioneer of electronic music.
-He is best known for his albums in the 1960s and 1970s, such as Mother Earth's Plantasia (1976), He also co-wrote several hit songs, including "Our Day Will Come", a hit for Ruby & the Romantics.
-According to Allmusic, "Mort Garson boasts one of the most unique and outright bizarre resumés in popular music, spanning from easy listening to occult-influenced space-age electronic pop."
+He is best known for his albums in the 1960s and 1970s, such as Mother Earth's Plantasia (1976).
+He also co-wrote several hit songs, including "Our Day Will Come", a hit for Ruby & the Romantics.
+According to Allmusic, Mort Garson boasts one of the most distinctive and outright bizarre resumés in popular music, spanning from easy listening to occult-influenced space-age electronic pop.

 Early life

 Mort Garson was born in Saint John, New Brunswick, Canada, the son of Russian Jewish refugees.
 He later moved to New York City where he studied music at the Juilliard School of Music.
 He worked as a pianist and arranger before being called into the Army near the end of World War II.